kind·ness / kīn(d)nis / Noun:…a word or gesture with the intent of purposefully extending good to others.

 They have kind hearts.
 They have proven experience.
 They value results, innovation, and constant improvement.

 For some, it’s their job.
 For others, it’s committed volunteer service.
 For others, it’s providing sound advice and wisdom.
 And for still others, it’s special project work, services, and expertise that contribute to the high quality of the overall program

 But for all, there is passion and a personal and professional commitment to make a difference through their work, They are a unified team dedicated to supporting schools, teachers, and students.

 The Be Kind Pledge is the solid code of conduct in how they treat each other and in how they represent all dealings with the public.

-Bo Whittenton, National Director of School and Community Programs and Partnerships
+Bo Whittenton, National Director of School and Community Projects and Relationships

-Wendy Peterson, Manager of Volunteer Services,/ School Program Operations and Services
+Wendy Peterson, Manager of Volunteer Services and Program Operations

-Krista Walker, National Manager of School Program Content, Curriculum, and Research
+Krista Walker, Manager of National School Programs, Curriculum and Research

 Flip Rapier, Creative Director